Python840/Python840/README.md

-- 🔭 I’m currently working on (No current projects, just expanding my knowledge)
+- 🔭 I’m currently working on WebAI, Thirteen Nights at the Predator.
-- 🌱 I’m currently learning Machine Learning, Unity and Neural Networks.
+- 🌱 I’m currently learning Machine Learning and Unity, along with other libraries (like Tkinter).
-- 👯 I’m looking to collaborate on (Nothing yet)
+- 👯 I’m not collabing yet
-- 🤔 I’m looking for help with (Setting up Github profile)
+- 🤔 I seek knowledge.
+I'm a curious person.
 - 💬 Ask me about anything
-- 📫 How to reach me: Try issuing a repository
+- 📫 How to reach me: Try issuing a repository or writing an issue.
-- 😄 Pronouns: Too/late
-- ⚡ Fun fact: There is a fun to be a fact.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Python840&layout=compact)